-Psychological capital was linked to several stimuli and factors, including patterns of training, nature of incentives, safety elements at work, leadership styles and policies, work procedures and pressures.
-As (El shobaky et al., 2020) pointed out that improving psychological capital requires conscious leadership capable of understanding worker behavior, and working to improve working conditions.
+The psychological capital was linked to several stimuli and factors, including training patterns, nature of incentives, safety elements at work, leadership styles and policies, work procedures and pressures.
+As Cameron and Caza (2004: 731) indicated that improving psychological capital requires conscious leadership capable of understanding worker behavior, and working to improve working conditions.